GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - Edit the Redis binding IP to the localhost IP of your Redis server , that is `127.0.0.1` :
+  - Edit the Redis binding IP to the localhost IP of the Redis server , that is `127.0.0.1`:

   ```bash